 Hardwood Floor Layout

-Before you accent hardwood floors, you need to decide the layout.
-There are several ways to do this, and the layout can go hand-in-hand with the accent.
-If you prefer a simple layout, the accent can be laid as a border, outlining each room.
-If you wish to draw attention to the center of the room, you can lay your hardwood straight, several rows around the room before laying a border.
-Inside this border you can change the pattern or direction of your hardwood or inlay a second material.
+- If you wish to draw attention to the center of the room, you can first lay the hardwood straight with several rows around the room and then add the border.
+To create a unique border, change the pattern or direction of your hardwood or inlay a second material.

-If you wish to use the floor to lead guests into the room, consider using a series of shapes that connect.
-For example, you can lay your hardwood in a square pattern and lay an accent in the center.
-Continue laying squares of hardwood and accent one after the next as you enter a hall or foyer to bring the viewer deeper into the home.
+- If you wish to use the floor to draw you into the room, consider using a series of shapes that connect.
+For example, you can arrange the hardwood in a square pattern and then create an accent in the center.
+Continue laying squares of hardwood and the center accent, one after another, as you enter a hall or foyer to draw attention deeper into the home.

 Hardwood Floor Accents